Neil Morris – Principal Investigator

 Bronwen Swinnerton – Co-Investigator

-Dr Bronwen Swinnerton is a research fellow in digital learning in the School of Education at the University of Leeds.
+Dr Bronwen Swinnerton is a Senior Research Fellow in Digital Education in the School of Education at the University of Leeds.
 Her previous roles have involved developing blended learning and online training and teaching materials, both in the private sector and at the University of Leeds.
 Her background is in education research, having worked in the history of education, research in assessment and evaluation and in digital learning for many years.

 Sukaina Walji – Project Consultant

-Sukaina Walji is a Project Consultant at the Centre for Innovation in Learning and Teaching (CILT) at the University of Cape Town.
-She is the Project Manager for the CILT MOOC (Massive Open Online Course) Implementation Team and the Research Communications Advisor for the Research in Open Educational Resources for Development in the Global South (ROER4D) programme.
+Sukaina Walji is an Online Education Project Manager at the Centre for Innovation in Learning and Teaching (CILT) and supports the development of and implementation of the University of Cape Town’s online education strategy and online education initiatives.
+Her research interests span MOOCs, Open Education, Online Learning Design and Research Communications.
+She is the former Project Manager for UCTs MOOC Implementation Team and former Research Communications Advisor for the Research in Open Educational Resources for Development in the Global South (ROER4D) programme.

 Mariya Ivancheva – Project Researcher